DOGE28/Zerto-Upgrade-Tutorial/README.md

 You can go back to the appliance manager menu from the shell by typing `app` and tab-completing to the `appliance-manager` command.

 Next, enter number 7 and enable SSH.
-You will want to confirm that SSH is working by using the `ssh zadmin@<ZVM-IP>` command and logging in.
+You will want to confirm that SSH is working by using the `ssh zadmin@<ZVM-IP>` command and logging in from another computer (Like from the Windows ZVM to again verfiy connectivity).
 If you ever need to change the password for this account in the future, you may exit to shell and use the `passwd` command to change it.

 Your Linux ZVM appliance is now ready for migration.

 >[!NOTE]
-> It is highly suggested to also setup authentication through Keycloak at this point, but is not required.
-See the [Authentication](#Authentication) section for additional information.
+> It is highly suggested to also setup authentication through Keycloak at this point, but it is not required.
+See the [Authentication](#Authentication) section to see if your organization should leverage additional authentication methods.

 ## Migration Tool

 >[!IMPORTANT]
-> This is the point at which you will want to take snapshots of both the Windows and Linux ZVMs.
-We HIGHLY RECOMMEND taking snapshots!
-There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.
+> This is where you will want to take snapshots of both the Windows and Linux ZVMs. ***We **HIGHLY RECOMMEND** taking snapshots!*** There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.

 You will want to download the [Zerto Migration Tool](https://www.zerto.com/myzerto/support/downloads/) onto the Windows ZVM. **Take care to choose the migration tool for the 10.0 U2 version!**